 The back access panel is longer than the one on the original design.
-This provides more support for patients when lying on their side and provides more space for the sonographer to step in closer to the patient when scanning.
+This provides more support for patients when lying on their side and provides more space for the sonographer to step in closer to the patient when scanning an abdomen and/or pelvis.
+This feature is available either on right only or on both sides.